 Traveling to Lithuania turned out to be a pleasant surprise.
 I didn’t know what to expect from this tiny Baltic country, as I barely knew few things about it.
 It turned out to be an amazing and unique country, which lead me to want to get to know more about it.

 That wasn’t a problem at all, as working with kids for two weeks was more than a great pleasure for finding out a lot of interesting facts about their country.
 And not just that…

 Children in Lithuania were just breathtaking.
-Already the first day, they blow my mind with some information, with amazing knowledge of English and after two weeks of working with them, I found myself wanting to stay in Lithuania, surrounded by many of Lithuanian kids.
+Already the first day, they blow my mind with some information, with amazing knowledge of English and after two weeks of working with them, I found myself wanting to stay longer.

 that good behavior is really cool;